Green Oceans on Martha's Vineyard

 Fishing

-Even if you enjoy fishing amidst an industrial park, the fish aren’t there.
-The turbines and the construction drive away the fish, create dangerous hazards to fishing vessels, and destroy the peacefulness of the ocean.
+Even if you enjoy fishing amidst an industrial park, the fish have disappeared.
+Pile driving during construction kills and drives away the fish, the monopiles create dangerous hazards to fishing vessels, and the onslaught of industrial vessels destroys the peacefulness of the ocean.
 Fewer whale sitings have occurred as well.
-Watch the clip above.
+Watch the clip above or find out more about offshore wind and fishing here.

 Blade Debris